Submission deadline: 15 July, 2025 30 August, 2025

 If your work on AI and space does not fall in any of these application domains and/or AI techniques, you can select “Other” in the drop-down menu during submission and specify a custom application domain / AI technique.
 In addition, you can provide keywords that describe your work in more detail.

-The following LaTeX template has to be used to prepare the short paper: Template_IAASPAICE_2025.
+The following template has to be used to prepare the short paper: Template_IAASPAICE_2025(Word), or Template_IAASPAICE_2025(LaTeX).

 In order to ensure a uniform look of the conference proceedings, please do not adjust the provided template style.
 A guideline and typesetting examples are provided within the template.
 The following key guidelines should be followed when preparing the short paper: